angular/protractor/docs/style-guide.md

 };
 ```

 * Why?
-Most elements are already exposed by the Page Object and can be used
+Most elements are already exposed by the page object and can be used
   directly in the test.
 * Why?
 Doing otherwise will not have any added value

 ### Avoid using expect() in page objects

-* Don't make any assertions in your Page Objects.
+* Don't make any assertions in your page objects.
 * Why?
 It is the responsibility of the test to do all the assertions.
 * Why?
 A reader of the test should be able to understand the behavior of the
   application by looking at the test only

-### Add Page Object wrappers for directives, dialogs, and common elements
+### Add page object wrappers for directives, dialogs, and common elements

 * Some directives render complex HTML or they change frequently.
 Avoid code
   duplication by writing wrappers to interact with complex directives.